Inflectra/rapise-documentation/docs/Libraries/Spreadsheet.md

 <a name="SetCell"></a>
 #### SetCell

 Sets cell value by its coordinates.
-Sets active cell value after DoSequental or DoRandom if params not set.
+Sets active cell value after DoSequential or DoRandom if params not set.

 ```javascript
 SetCell(value, columnId, rowId)